 Patrick Magee, Chief Commercial Officer, British Business Bank, said:

-"On Tuesday the British Business Bank's Small Business Finance Market report revealed significant regional imbalances in the supply of equity finance across the UK.
-We believe there is a major opportunity to increase the supply of equity finance in the
+"On Tuesday the British Business Bank’s Small Business Finance Market report revealed significant regional imbalances in the supply of equity finance across the UK.
+We believe there is a major opportunity to increase the supply of equity finance in the Midlands, and to enhance the growth ecosystem.
+The British Business Bank already supplies £1.2 billion of finance to Midlands businesses and the Midlands Engine Investment Fund will provide more in the most needed areas.

 "The launch of the Midlands Engine Investment Fund’s equity finance will help to grow the region’s access to funds to support its economic potential and collective talent.
 I encourage Midlands businesses looking to take the next step in their growth journey to connect with our three Fund Managers to see how equity finance could benefit them."